 All visitors to the U.S. Embassy must follow certain security procedures.
-Any visitor who declines to be screened by U.S. Embassy security personnel will be unable to enter the embassy.
+Any visitor who declines to be screened by U.S. Embassy security personnel will be unable to enter the consulate.
+You are not allowed to enter the U.S. Embassy while carrying any battery-operated or electronic devices, large bags or luggage, or food and liquid items.
 To avoid delaying your entry and that of those in line behind you, please bring only what is required for your interview.